 The Mountain Bird Network

-Standardized bird surveys along elevational gradients.
+Standardized bird surveys along elevational gradients provide invaluable data.
 Survey data can be used to test fundamental hypotheses right now, and are crucial in providing information on how montane birds are responding to climate change.
 There are real stakes here: climate change is widely predicted to lead to to the extinctions of montane populations (and even species), and in some places montane birds are indeed on an “escalator to extinction”.
 But we don’t have survey data for most birds in most places.
 We need this information, and we need it as soon as possible.
 I think of the quote “The best time to plant a tree was 20 years ago, the second best time is now.”

 We are addressing this data gap by building a collaborative group of academics and birders across the globe called the Mountain Bird Network.

-Here is information on how to do a mountain bird network surveY (LINK to Pdf)
+Here is information on how to do a mountain bird network survey (link to pdf)

-contact Sam Jones (sjones432@gatech.edu) to participate
+contact Benjamin Freeman (bfreeman47@gatech.edu) to participate

 Over a dozen biologists, students and birders joined forces to survey birds along Mt.
 Seymour near Vancouver, BC as part of the mountain bird network.
 Lots of data, and even better, lots of fun